Karl Hess: Political activities

-In the 1980s, Hess joined the Libertarian Party, which was founded in 1971 and served as editor of its newspaper from 1986 to 1990.
+In the 1980s, Hess joined the Libertarian Party, which had been founded in 1971.
+He served as editor of its newspaper from 1986 to 1990.

 Adams-Morgan experiment and back-to-the-land

 Hess was an early proponent of the "back to the land" movement, and his focus on self-reliance and small communities happened in part by government mandate.
-According to a Libertarian Party News obituary, "When the Internal Revenue Service confiscated all his property and put a 100 percent lien on all of his future earnings, Hess (who had taught himself welding) existed on bartering his work for food and goods."
+According to a Libertarian Party News obituary, "When the Internal Revenue Service confiscated all his property and put a 100 percent lien on all of his future earnings, Hess (who had learned welding at Bell Vocational School) existed on bartering his work for food and goods."

 Hess's life as a welder put him in rapport with a very large segment of the American population who are manual laborers.
 He eventually came to the conviction that virtually no one in national politics identified with these people anymore.
 Hess's revolt against public giantism reflected a distrust toward large-corporate business as well as big government.
 After Hess had made friends within the New Left and related circles, he began to encounter the young, new-breed appropriate technology enthusiasts (exemplified, by the early 1970s, in the editors and readerships of the Whole Earth Catalog and Mother Earth News).

 In the early 1970s, Hess became involved in an experiment with several friends and colleagues to bring self-built and -managed technology into the direct service of the economic and social life of the (at the time) poor, largely African American neighborhood of Adams-Morgan in Washington, D.C.
 It was the neighborhood in which Hess had spent his childhood.
 Afterward, Hess wrote a book entitled Community Technology which told the story of this experiment and its results.
 According to Hess, the residents had a vigorous go at participatory democracy, and the neighborhood seemed for a time like a fertile ground for the growth of community identity and capability.